FRONTAL FIBROSING ALOPECIA

-There are treatments that help to slow down or halt further hair loss in some people, but there is no treatment which cures frontal fibrosing alopecia and the hair loss that has already taken place cannot be reversed.
+There are treatments that help to slow down or halt further hair loss in some people.
+Unfortunately, there is no treatment that cures frontal fibrosing alopecia.
+Once hair loss that has already taken place it cannot be reversed.
 Often the condition does become inactive over time.

 How can frontal fibrosing alopecia be treated?

 Topical corticosteroids.
-Potent steroid gels, lotions or creams applied to the skin on the front of the scalp can be helpful and may be used alongside other treatments.
-They usually do not slow hair line recession on their own and will often need another form of treatment with it.
+Potent steroid gels, lotions or creams applied to the skin on the front of the scalp can be helpful.
+They may also be used alongside other treatments as they may not slow hair line recession on their own.

 Topical Tacrolimus.
-An ointment that acts by suppressing the immune system and calming the inflammation at the site it is applied.
+An ointment or cream that acts by suppressing the immune system and calming the inflammation where it is applied.

 Intralesional steroids.
-Injections of steroid into the skin on the front of the scalp can help to settle the inflammation and slow or halt the progression of hair line recession.
+Injections of steroid into the skin on the front of the scalp can be used.
+This helps to settle the inflammation and slow or halt the progression of hair line recession.
 This treatment may need to be repeated.

 Antibiotics e.g. tetracycline, doxycycline.
-These medicines can also help to reduce inflammation.
+Thesemedicines are chiefly used to help reduce inflammation and not for their antibiotic action.
 They can help to relieve the symptoms and redness of the scalp.